Scholarship Application Questions and Answers

 Q: Are there scholarships for [specific field of study]?
 Are there scholarship for [nationality]?

 A: There are scholarships for most fields of study and for most nationalities.
 The key is just to find them.
-In scholars4dev.com, scholarships are categorized by fields of study and by target group (see the sidebar navigation).
+In scholars4dev.com, scholarships are categorized by fields of study and by target group (see the sitemap).
 Click on a particular field of study or target group to view a list of available scholarships according to your criteria.

-Related Links: Lists of Scholarships in any Field of Study and Scholarships for study in Any Country.
+Related Links: Lists of Scholarships in any Field of Studyand Scholarships for study in Any Country.

 Q: What are the general eligibility requirements to get a scholarship?

 A: The eligibility requirements vary from scholarship to scholarship.
 It will also depend on the level of study the scholarship supports.
-Based on the scholarships we have featured, some of the common qualifications include a previous University degree, proficiency in English, high academic grades, unconditional acceptance to a programme offered at a participating/host University.
+Based on the scholarships we have featured, some of the common qualifications include a previous University degree, proficiency in English, high academic grades, unconditional/conditional acceptance to a programme offered at a participating/host University.
 Aside from the eligibility requirements of the scholarship, you must also consider the eligibility requirements of the programme of study you are applying to.

 Q: How do I apply for a scholarship?